Blogger || Media professional || YouTuber || Yoga enthusiast || Avid reader || Spiritual || Loves to travel || Loves to cook ||

 India is a land of diverse cultures, festivals and traditions.
 I live in Punjab, the land of the five rivers.
 Hola Mohalla is a major festival in my region.
 All roads lead to Sri Anandpur Sahib during Hola Mohalla.
-The three days festival is a sight to behold and one feels proud of the rich culture of our country.
+The three-day festival is a sight to behold, and one feels proud of the rich culture of our country.

-Blessed, blessed is the Knower of the Lord, my True Guru, He has taught me to look upon friend and foe alike.— Guru Gobind Singh
+Blessed, blessed is the Knower of the Lord, my True Guru, He has taught me to look upon friend and foe alike.

 Langars or community kitchens for the visitors are organized by the local villagers for the people.
 The nearby villages come forward to help and donate food material for the langar.
 The local women volunteer to cook the food and clean the utensils while the men take the responsibility of serving the food and cleaning up the place.
 All the gurudwaras also serve langar on a grand scale for the people who have come to attend Holla Mohalla.